Creativity Skills: Definition, Tips and Examples

 Communicating your creativity skills on your resume is a good idea no matter the job title, level or industry.
 You can do so in the bullets under your professional experience section or in a separate skills section.
 Reread the job description to prioritize relevant skills the employer is looking for.
 For example, if the job description states that the ideal candidate can quickly solve problems under pressure, consider when you’ve used creative thinking skills to navigate complex issues and come up with solutions to solve them.
 Here’s an example of using creative skills on a resume in a professional experience bullet point:

-- Identified opportunities to reduce waste, improving ordering and vendor relations which resulted in 15% revenue increase
+Identified opportunities to reduce waste, improving ordering and vendor relations which resulted in a 15% revenue increase

 Creative skills listed in a separate skill section might look like this:

 Skills: Creative problem-solving, managing complex client relationships, attention to detail, proficiency with CRM software

 Related: How to Make a Resume (With Examples)